 Wave Makers: Blue Economy Employer Forum

-Wave Makers is a collaboration between the Cape Cod Blue Economy Foundation and Center for Community and Professional Education (CCAPE) to build on the challenges and opportunities experienced by Blue Economy employers, and which align with the Cape Cod Commission’s Comprehensive Economic Development Strategy (CEDS) and related initiatives.
+Wave Makers is a collaboration between the Cape Cod Blue Economy Foundation and Center for Community and Professional Education (CCAPE) to build on the challenges and opportunities experienced by Blue Economy employers, and which align with the Cape Cod Comprehensive Economic Development Strategy and related initiatives.

 The Cape’s blue economy thrives when people can live, work, and innovate here year-round.
 The path forward requires regional collaboration, workforce investment, and housing reform — supported by clear communication and community engagement.